prashantbaher/tcc-blog/_drafts/solidworks-macros/linear-skech-pattern.md

 ---

-Hope this post helps you to *Mirror* Sketch Entities with Solidworks VBA Macros.
+Hope this post helps you to *Create Linear Sketch Pattern* with Solidworks VBA Macros.

-For more such tutorials on **Solidworks VBA Macros**, do come to this blog after sometime.
+For more such tutorials on **Solidworks VBA Macro**, do come to this blog after sometime.

+If you like the post then please share it with your friends also.

+Do let me know by you like this post or not!

-Till then, Happy learning!!!
+Till then, Happy learning!